King Size Terror

 King Size Terror is a German hip hop group of Turkish, Peruvian, and Afro-American origin.

 Based out of Nuremberg, the group produced the first Turkish language rap in the budding German hip hop scene.
-Their song, "Bir Yabancinin Hayati" ("The Life of the Stranger"), marked the beginning of a new genre in German music.
-Turkish German rap has grown as an offshoot from its African-American counterpart.
-AK (later Alper Aga), rapper of King Size Terror, founded Karakan, which was one of the first Turkish Hip Hop crews. they released the single "Defol Dazlak" (Piss Off, Skin), which became something like a hymn for Turkish kids in Germany.
+Their song, "Bir Yabancinin Hayati" ("The Life of a Stranger"), marked the beginning of a new genre in German music.

+Alper Aga, rapper of King Size Terror, founded Karakan, which was one of the first Turkish Hip Hop crews. they released the single "Defol Dazlak" (Piss Off, Skinhead), which became a hymn for Turkish kids in Germany.
 Later Karakan became part of the first successful project of Turkish Hip Hop: Cartel.